-If you’re an independent author or small publisher, attending these types of events can open up some great new opportunities, but they’re also expensive, especially if you’re traveling.
+If you’re an independent author or small publisher, attending a festival and other events can open up great new opportunities, but they’re also expensive, especially if you’re traveling.
 You want to make sure you plan ahead, set clear goals, and get the most out of the experience.

 The checklist below, while by no means exhaustive, should serve as a good starting point for your preparations.

 The book fair, publishing expo, and literary festival to-do list:

 - Set your goals beforehand – in writing!

 - Take inventory of your press materials, business cards, books, etc. Do you have enough?